 10. Try Wine and Cheese at Two Birds Fromagerie

-Wine and cheese go hand so it’s no surprise to find a fromagerie amongst the wineries in the Swan Valley.
+Wine and cheese go hand in hand, so it’s no surprise to find a fromagerie amongst the wineries in the Swan Valley.

-At Two Birds Fromagerie enjoy gourmet cheese boards served with freshly baked bread and a flight of matched wines.
-It is the perfect way to enjoy what the Swan Valley is all about.
+At Two Birds Fromagerie, enjoy gourmet cheese boards served with freshly baked bread and a flight of matched wines.
+It is the perfect way to enjoy what Swan Valley is all about.

 11. Drop into the Distilleries of Swan Valley